Line- marks made by a pointed tool: brush, pencil, pen, etc. Lines can vary in width, direction, curvature, length, or color.

 This painting shows a lot of bright and dark color in this painting.

-Value (Tone) - refers to dark and light; the value scale refers to black and white with all gradations of gray in between.
+refers to dark and light; the value scale refers to black and white with all gradations of gray in between.
 Value contrasts help us to see and understand a two-dimensional work of art.

 I chose this photo because it shows bight color as lights, and dark for night.